Chart Color Schemes

 Petrie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Petrie's population was 9,141 as of November 2025.
-This reflected a growth of 406 people since the 2021 Census, which reported a population of 8,735.
-The increase was inferred from ABS estimates: 9,128 in June 2024 and an additional 36 validated new addresses post-Census date.
-This resulted in a density ratio of 1,356 persons per square kilometer.
-Natural growth contributed approximately 53.8% to overall population gains recently.
+Petrie's population, as of November 2025, is approximately 9,141 people.
+This figure represents an increase of 406 individuals since the 2021 Census, which reported a population of 8,735 people.
+The rise in population is inferred from the estimated resident population of 9,128 as of June 2024 and an additional 36 validated new addresses since the Census date.
+This results in a population density ratio of 1,356 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Natural growth contributed approximately 53.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 using 2021 data are adopted.
-These state projections lack age category splits; thus proportional growth weightings based on ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population dynamics anticipate a median national area increase, with Petrie expected to grow by 927 persons to 2041.
-This represents a total increase of 10.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Looking ahead, a population increase just below the median of national areas is anticipated by 2041, with an expected expansion of 927 persons and a total increase of 10.0% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population